SkyAlarcon/SkyAlarcon/README.md

 Quick and easy, right? 💖

 ## What am I doing now?
-- I work as PHP Developer at [Track Trace RX](https://www.tracktracerx.com/)
+- I work as Developer at [Track Trace RX](https://www.tracktracerx.com/)
 - Partnered with a medical startup to develop processes automation
 - Working on an Data Analysis project called [Steam Flashback](https://github.com/SkyAlarcon/Steam-Flashback) (Be sure to give it a read ;3)